Seyminie/Seyminie/README.md

 ## 👋 Hi I'm Yamani Jayasinghe

-🎓 Software Engineering Undergraduate at IIT (affiliated with the University of Westminster) 🌱 Passionate about learning, building, and improving software through continuous growth
+🎓 Software Engineering Undergraduate at IIT (affiliated with the University of Westminster)<br>
+🌱 Passionate about learning, building, and improving software through continuous growth

 ---------------------------------------------------------------------------------------------